saru2020/PlainLoaderViewDemo/README.md

 <b>Installation :</b><br/>

 	(i) Import "PlainLoaderView.swift" file into your project.
-	(ii) NO Other step, jump to setting it up in your controller.
+	(ii) NO other step, jump to setting it up in your controller.

 <br/>
 <b>Usage :</b>